ooftee/dialog-starterkit/README.md

 # dialog-starterkit

-In todays corporate world, the demand for expeditious processes is paramount, alongside a keen emphasis on customization.
-Enter Starter Kits, a solution tailored to this need.

-Starter Kits offer a streamlined approach, enabling admin to use a single build profile for all computers.
+Starter Kits offers a streamlined approach for mac admins to use a single build profile for all computers.
 Users are then empowered to efficiently install multiple applications with just a few clicks.

 This bash script allows users to install apps in bulk using custom jamf triggers with the option to skip any apps they don't want.